Scream (1981 film): Home media

+Code Red DVD also distributed the film on DVD, as a double feature with the 1974 horror film The Barn of the Naked Dead.
+This release did not include the audio commentary with director Byron Quisenberry, the theatrical trailer, or TV spot that was included in Media Blasters' release.
+Code Red subsequently issued a Blu-ray edition on January 23, 2017, followed by a reissue on June 8, 2021.

+Dark Force Entertainment issued a 4K UHD Blu-ray release of the film on June 13, 2023.

+Reception

 Upon its theatrical release in 1986 in New York City, the New York Daily News panned the film as "numbingly inept", adding that it "not only squanders 81 minutes' worth of perfectly good film stock", but also wastes the talents of actors Worden, Strode, and Moore.

 In a 1988 Variety review, the film was called "tedious in the extreme" and "one of the crummiest horror films made during the late, unlamented boom of five years ago".

 Charles Tatum of efilmcritic.com praised the ghost town set, although also stated that "(Quisenberry) cannot generate any suspense at all".
 He also bashed the special effects, stating that they "..serve as a subliminal Pavlovian trigger for french fries with extra ketchup".

 Richard Mogg of Retroslashers.net wrote a mixed review of the film, stating that "...it had me roaring on the floor with all the nonsense going on.
 Sure it fails as a slasher but I'd still give it a passing grade for trying".

 Oh-The-Horror.com wrote a generally negative review: "For what little it has going for it, Scream is just entirely too slow, too dull, and too vague".

 DVD Verdict.com wrote a scathing review of the Code Red double-feature release, stating that "Scream is a hunk of lead from the Golden Age of Slashers, a cheap, dull, and bloodless concoction that's a chore to sit through.
 It's horrendously shot and wretchedly acted..." and criticized the transfer, saying that it "...looks pretty bad, with a good amount of print damage and lousy contrast, though that might be attributed to the source".